vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_6_Too_Smart_to_Succeed.md

 Put another way, the first species entertaining the notion that they are able to outsmart nature is in for a surprise.
 Earth's evolutionary web of life is dumb: it has no intelligence at all.
 But it exists in this universe on the strength of billions of years of tested success.
 All the random experiments along the way that were unworkable got weeded out.
 The vast majority of species around today have checked the box for long-term viability.

-Modern humans-those who have moved beyond hunter-gatherer lifestyles, anyway- represent an exceedingly short-lived experiment in evolutionary terms.
+Modern humans-those who have moved beyond hunter-gatherer lifestyles, anywayrepresent an exceedingly short-lived experiment in evolutionary terms.
 This is especially true for the fossil fuel era of the last few centuries.
 It would be premature to declare victory.
 The jury is still out on whether civilization is compatible with nature and planetary limits, as explored in Section D.5.

 Evolution does not avoid mistakes.
 In fact, it is built upon and derives its awesome power precisely because of those few mistakes that somehow escape the more likely failed outcomes and find advantage in the mistake.[^64] Maybe humans are one of those more typical evolutionary mistakes that will culminate in the usual failure, as so often happens.
 The fact that we're here and smart says nothing about our chances for long-term success.
 Indeed, humankind's demonstrated ability to produce unintended global adverse consequences would suggest that success is less than a safe bet.

 It seems fairly clear that hunter-gatherer humans could have continued essentially indefinitely on the planet.
 And the brains of hunter-gatherer Homo sapiens are indistinguishable from those of modern humans.
 So intelligence by itself is not enough to cross the line into existential peril, if continuing to operate within and as a part of natural ecosystems.

-[^61]: Intelligence is not the only sort of ad- vantage, and can easily lose to tooth and claw, or even mindless microscopic threats: nature has devised many ways to "win."
+[^61]: Intelligence is not the only sort of advantage, and can easily lose to tooth and claw, or even mindless microscopic threats: nature has devised many ways to "win."

 [^62]: ... self-assigned flattery

-[^63]: Not only is climate change a problem, but building an entire civilization depen- dent on a finite energy resource and also en- abling a widespread degradation of natural ecosystems seems like an amateur blunder.
+[^63]: Not only is climate change a problem, but building an entire civilization dependent on a finite energy resource and also enabling a widespread degradation of natural ecosystems seems like an amateur blunder.

-[^64]: Since mutations are random mistakes, and some actually, surprisingly, turn out to be advantageous, one might say that life is a giant pile of mistakes that failed to de- liver the expected bad outcomes, snatching success from the jaws of failure.
+[^64]: Since mutations are random mistakes, and some actually, surprisingly, turn out to be advantageous, one might say that life is a giant pile of mistakes that failed to deliver the expected bad outcomes, snatching success from the jaws of failure.

 [[410]]